@hyperfrontend/data-utilsView on npm →API Reference →

 Returns

 Creates a clone of the target.
 Options can be provided to selectively copy values.
 Due to JavaScript language limitations context of bound functions is not known, thus functions cannot be reliably cloned.
 This algorithm instead copies function references by default instead.
 For the same reason getters and setters are not replicate, only their return values.
-This algorithm can replicate circular references, when configured to do so.
+This algorithm can replicate circular references, when configured.
 It supports other iterable data types, provided these have been made known using registerIterableClass.

 Parameters